Last revised: May 9, 2017

 5. James Alison, “‘He opened up to them everything in the Scriptures concerning himself’ (Lk 24, 27b): How can we recover Christological and Ecclesial habits of Catholic Bible Reading?” (online essay).
 Alison uses Luke 24:27 as a banner for a form of reading the New Testament more like Midrash on the Hebrew Scriptures, using The Parable of the Prodigal Son as his central example.
 It is highly resonant with contemporary approaches that take seriously the Jewishness of Jesus.

-7. Homepage, introductory section entitled “The Influence of Mimetic Theory on Hermeneutics and Preaching.”
+7. Homepage, from an introductory essay that was for a long time the welcome, in a section entitled “The Influence of Mimetic Theory on Hermeneutics and Preaching.”
 Whenever I need to begin a presentation that raises the topic of biblical interpretation, I begin with Luke 24:27 as an example of “Christ-centered” interpretation.
 A literalistic reading of the Bible is still too common, which makes use of every verse in the Bible as equally true in a literalistic sense.
 One of the most important duties of a Christian teacher is to deflate this way of reading the Bible in favor of a Christ-centered approach: “And beginning with Moses and all the prophets he interpreted to them in all the scriptures the things concerning himself.”

 Reflections and Questions